-At the time, Obama's director of the Office of National Drug Control Policy said, "...legalizing marijuana would not provide the answer to any of the health, social, youth education, criminal justice, and community quality of life challenges associated with drug use."
-He also mentioned the drug's connection to respiratory disease, cognitive impairment and addiction.
+The official White House statement, which came from Obama's director of the Office of National Drug Control Policy, Gil Kerlikowske, said "... legalizing marijuana would not provide the answer to any of the health, social, youth education, criminal justice, and community quality of life challenges associated with drug use," It also mentioned the drug's connection to respiratory disease, cognitive impairment and addiction.